-Created in 1999, the AMSA/GLMA Lesbian, Gay, Bisexual, and Transgender (LGBT) Health Achievement Award has showcased efforts in the advancement and inclusion of LGBT health issues throughout the health profession and patient care.
-Members can nominate multiple schools, groups, individuals, or other entities that have successfully advocated for acknowledgement or equality relating to LGBT health issues.
-Previous award winners have been commended for their impact on health education, patient care, or improving the environment for LGBT students.
+Created in 1999, the AMSA/GLMA Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ+) Health Achievement Award has showcased efforts in the advancement and inclusion of LGBTQ+ health issues throughout the health profession and patient care.
+AMSA and GLMA members can nominate multiple schools, groups, individuals, or other entities that have successfully advocated for acknowledgement or equality relating to LGBTQ+ health issues.
+Previous award winners have been commended for their impact on health education, patient care, or improving the environment for LGBTQ+ students.

-The overarching goal of this award is provide national recognition to those contributing to the advancement of LGBT community as well as showcase their models of success at their institution.
-It is our hope that these advancements inspire and promote equal opportunities for all members of the LGBT community.
+The overarching goal of this award is provide national recognition to those contributing to the advancement of LGBTQ+ community as well as showcase their models of success at their institution.
+It is our hope that these advancements inspire and promote equal opportunities for all members of the LGBTQ+ community.

-Any school, group or individual who has achieved exemplary success in advocating for the inclusion and advancement of LGBT issues.
+Any school, group or individual who has achieved exemplary success in advocating for the inclusion and advancement of LGBTQ+ issues.

 Nomination & Selection Process

-- AMSA or GLMA members can submit nominations through the online nominations form bove.
+- AMSA and GLMA members can submit nominations through the online nominations form above.

 - You may nominate more than one school, group or individual.